eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 The [last part](../initialization) covered initialization.
 This part is all about *annotations*.

+### implementation note <!-- m3 -->

+Ceylon M3 does not support user-defined annotations or metaprogramming.

 ## Annotations

 If you've made it this far into this series of articles, you've already seen